Shaditya-Kinlekar/Attentio-Theme/README.md

 # Attentio Theme

-Elevate your coding sessions with the Attentio theme.
-Its dark, cool-toned palette and meticulously chosen token colors not only soothe the eyes but also bolster readability and focus, crafting an aesthetic that keeps your attention sharp.
+Enhance your coding sessions with the Attentio theme.
+Its sleek design and carefully selected colors improve readability and keep you focused.

 ## Features